Christmas music: Standards

-These songs hearken from centuries ago, the oldest (Wexford Carol), dates as early as the 12th century, too as late as the 16th century.
-The newest came together in the mid-to-late 19th century.
+These songs hearken from centuries ago, with the oldest (Wexford Carol) dating to the 12th century and the most recent dating to the mid-to-late 19th century.

 Early secular Christmas songs

 Among the earliest secular Christmas songs was "The Twelve Days of Christmas", which first appeared in 1780 in England, though its melody would not come until 1909.
 The English West Country carol "We Wish You a Merry Christmas" has antecedents dating to the 1830s but was not published in its modern form until Arthur Warrell introduced it to a wider audience in 1935.
 As the secular mythos of the holiday (such as Santa Claus in his modern form) emerged in the 19th century, so too did secular Christmas songs.
 Benjamin Hanby's "Up on the House Top" and Emily Huntington Miller's "Jolly Old Saint Nicholas" were among the first explicitly secular Christmas songs in the United States, both dating to the 1860s; they were preceded by "Jingle Bells", written in 1857 but not explicitly about Christmas, and "O Christmas Tree," written in 1824 but only made about a Christmas tree after being translated from its original German.